sam-fahey/jrbourbeau.github.io/_posts/2018-01-10-pycondor-tutorial.markdown

 dagman.build_submit()
 ```

-The Dagman `build_submit` method is used to both build the appropriate Job and Dagman submit files and then submit them to HTCondor.
-Note that the `build_submit` method is just shorthand for the `build` Dagman method followed by the `submit` method.
+The Dagman `build_submit` method is used to both build the Job and Dagman submit files as well as submit them to HTCondor.
+Note that the `build_submit` method is just a convenience method for the `build` Dagman method followed by the `submit_dag` method.

+There you go, we've built a DAG using PyCondor!
 For more examples see the [examples](https://jrbourbeau.github.io/pycondor/examples.html) section of the PyCondor documentation.